Registration

 How to Use the Online Registration System

 Registration is done online through the Student Self-Service system.
-The Office of the Registrar has a video with step-by-step instructions on how to use the system.
-(That page also contains written instructions.)
+The Office of the Registrar has step-by-step instructions on how to use the system.
 Their pages on Registration Procedures and Frequently Asked Questions (FAQs) also contain helpful information.

 Planning for Next Semester and the Future